 - Over the years The Gardenmakers have worked with many talented garden designers in all parts of our operating region (specific gardens can be seen on our ‘Gardens’ page).
 We would recommend a designer and get them to contact you.
 For this part of the process you engage and employ the designer.
 Please note that we have no affiliation with any of the designers we would recommend and we take no referral fees.

 - If you do use a designer then you would be visited and have an outline consultation meeting.
 This will also give you the opportunity to look through portfolios of the designers previous work and indeed to get thoroughly inspired and enthused by their ideas and creativity!
 A professional designer will charge for this consultation.

 - The designer will then write to you with a summary of their thoughts after the meeting and a written fee-proposal for all items discussed will be provided.
-Once the fee proposal has been accepted then you will have another really detailed meeting during which ideas, likes and dislikes, aspirations and any practical requirements will be discussed.
+Once the fee proposal has been accepted then you will have another really detailed meeting during which ideas, likes and dislikes, aspirations and any practical requirements will be discussed

 - The designer will also discuss budgets with you.
 This is a thorny topic and understandably some people are reluctant to divulge how much they want to spend.
 This is a false economy.
-Without any idea of budget it’s quite possible for a designer to produce a garden that the client can’t actually afford to build (or at the other end of the scale disappointing the client by trying to economise too much when in fact they would have been happy to spend more to get better quality materials and a higher spec build.)
+Without any idea of budget it’s quite possible for a designer to produce a garden that the client can’t actually afford to build (or at the other end of the scale disappointing the client by trying to economize too much when in fact they would have been happy to spend more to get better quality materials and a higher spec build.)

 - Once the design has been drawn up and presented it’s time for The Gardenmakers to get involved again.
-At this stage we will provide a detailed specification and quote for the work, a timetable of works and a rough estimate of when the work can be carried out.
+At this stage, we will provide a detailed specification and quote for the work, a timetable of works and a rough estimate of when the work can be carried out.